 Description

-The front façade is symmetrical.
-A somewhat crude later brick planter and concrete flagged steps with a modern tubular steel handrail rise to the front entrance.
-The timber fielded-panelled door sits within a timber glazed screen and is set within an elliptical-headed opening flanked by engaged pilasters that rest on a panelled base and are surmounted by fluted console brackets supporting a projecting cornice.
-A balustraded parapet rests upon this cornice.
-The entire door case is set on a shallow advancing two-storey bay.
-To either side is a single-storey flat-roofed canted bay with flat-headed window openings resting on a continuous sill course; reveals have stopped chamfers.
+The front façade is symmetrical and presents the principal Italianate features.
+Crude later brick planters and concrete flagged steps with modern tubular steel handrail lead to the front entrance.
+The timber fielded-panelled door is set within a timber glazed screen, all contained within an elliptical-headed opening.
+This opening is flanked by engaged pilasters resting on a panelled base and surmounted by fluted console brackets supporting a projecting cornice.
+Above this sits a balustraded parapet.
+The entire door case stands on a shallow advancing two-storey bay.
+To either side are single-storey flat-roofed canted bays with flat-headed window openings; the reveals have stopped chamfers and rest on a continuous sill course.
 Cast-iron ogee gutters rest on projecting dentals.

-The west façade has a single-storey bay as on the front.
-A window opening to the right of the ground floor has a moulded surround surmounted by a moulded cornice on decorative dentals.
-First-floor windows are semi-circular headed with a pair to the right side and a single to the left.
+The first-floor windows are arranged singly and in pairs, all semi-circular headed with moulded arch reveals and keystones.
+The reveals feature stopped chamfers, and in paired arrangements the mullions are engaged pilasters with garland capitals.
+The west façade includes a single-storey bay similar to those on the front.
+A window opening to the ground floor has a moulded surround surmounted by a moulded cornice on decorative dentals.
+First-floor windows follow the semi-circular headed pattern, with a pair to the right and a single to the left.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.